Continuous Backup for Exchange Server 2013 with DPM 2012 (Part 3)

-If you would ike to read the first part in this article series please go to:
+If you would like to read the other parts of this article series please go to:

-So far we’ve created protection for the Exchange mailbox databases, but what about the other Exchange roles?
+So far we’ve created protection for the Exchange mailbox databases, but what about the other Exchange roles and services?

-If DPM 2012 is used for the protection of servers hosting the Hub Transport and Client Access server roles it is possible to perform a complete bare-metal recovery of the servers hosting these roles.
+If DPM 2012 can also perform a complete bare-metal recovery of the protected servers.
 This recovery can be performed either to physical hardware or a virtualized infrastructure.
 It will also take significantly less time than reinstalling and configuring the host operating system on a replacement server in preparation for running the SETUP.EXE /m:RecoverServer Installation recovery routine.

-After knowing what to backup in each role, configuring a Protection Group for other Exchange roles should be pretty straightforward.
+After knowing what to backup in each server, configuring a dedicated Protection Group should be pretty straightforward.
 Figure 1, Figure 2 and Figure 3 depict an example, showing parts of the Protection Group wizard.
-The main difference in this case is in the Select Group Members page: instead of selecting mailbox databases, one must select the appropriate file systems, System State and Bare Metal Recovery.
+The main difference in this case is in the Select Group Members page: instead of selecting mailbox databases, one must select the necessary volumes, System State and/or Bare Metal Recovery.

 Figure 1: Select Group Members